Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 Any changes made in the configuration designer are also made automatically in the JSON editor.
 Likewise, any changes made in the JSON editor are automatically made in the configuration designer.
 If your input contains invalid values, you can't switch between the configuration designer and JSON editor until you fix the issues.

+In Assignments, select the users or groups that will receive your profile.
 Assign one profile to each device.
 The OEMConfig model only supports one policy per device.

 The next time the device checks for configuration updates, the OEM-specific settings you configured are applied to the OEMConfig app.